allanlundhansen/chat-ontology-builder-backend/memory-bank/activeContext.md

 2. **Concept Classification**: Determining the right level of granularity for concept categorization
 3. **Relationship Constraints**: Implementing proper constraints to maintain data integrity across relationship types
 4. **Integration Strategy**: Planning the connection between the Knowledge Graph and other modules
+5. **Modality Migration Complexity**: Ensuring a smooth and accurate migration from property-based to judgment-based modality in Phase 2.
+6. **Application-Level Validation Consistency**: Ensuring rigorous and consistent validation logic is applied across all application components writing `quality` and `modality` properties to the database, **as well as conditional properties like `spatial_unit`**.
-5. **Testing Approach**: Developing comprehensive tests for graph operations and constraints
+7. **Testing Approach**: Developing comprehensive tests for graph operations and constraints